New student tech guide

 Before you can register for classes, a Network ID (NID) (typically firstname.lastname) must be created.
 Your Network ID is used to log in to the WSU portal - https://my.wsu.edu.
 This login and password are also used to access computers on campus, some Library resources and to connect to the WSU Wireless network.

-If you are a new student, information for logging in and setting a password for your network ID should be emailed to you (to your non-WSU email address).
-If you do not receive this email or run into problems, contact the Helpdesk for help.
+If you are a new student, you can activate your network ID from the FutureCoug website.
+If you run into problems, contact the Helpdesk for help.

 OKTA and Multi-Factor Authentication